auth0-sandbox/auth0-application-development/module02-instructions.md

 1. In the Explorer panel find the API folder, expand *src*, and double-click *server.js* to open it.
 If you explore this file our focus is on adding authorization; everything else has been provided for you.

+1. Close the .env file, it is no longer needed.

 1. Open the *Run/Debug* panel from the VS Code toolbar.